assankakenov/TimeSeriesForecasting_FinalProject/README.md

 This project forecasts residential electricity demand in Arizona using time series forecasting techniques.
 The dataset includes monthly electricity consumption and climate variables such as cooling and heating degree days.

 ### Dataset
-Electricity consumption and climate datasets for Arizona:
+Electricity consumption and climate datasets for Arizona are available in this repository:

 electricity_resid_AZ.csv
 climate_Phoenix_AZ